underscoreio/essential-scala/scala-basics/definitions.md

 res2: java.lang.String = this may be a string
 {% endhighlight %}

+{% endcomment %}

 ## var

 Sometimes (though very rarely in Scala) we will want to change the value that a name is bound to.
 This is called *reassignment*, *mutation*, a *side-effect* or a *destructive* operation.
 A `val` does not allow mutation.

 {% highlight scala %}
+scala> val aString = "this may be a string"
+aString: java.lang.String = this may be a string

+scala> aString
+res2: java.lang.String = this may be a string

 scala> aString = "another string"
 <console>:8: error: reassignment to val
        aString = "another string"